isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-camp-out-in-your-backyard/index.md

 ###  6. Watch a Movie

 Youll need a video projector, a canvas, or a white bed sheet that will act as the screen.
 Watch your favorite movie.
-You can also choose to watch camp
+You can also choose to watch camp-themed movies.
-- themed movies.

 ###  7. Do Stargazing